Email best practices

 How to create email subject lines that don’t suck

 Sounds like a good starting point, right?
-Remember – your subject must give the reader a reason to open the email.
+Remember – your subject line must give the reader a reason to open the email.
 That reason could be logical or emotional.
 In most cases, an emotional reason is better, because it activates their brain on a psychological level.

 But especially in certain automation situations – such as a welcome email– or when sending something the reader asked for, be explicit about it in the subject line – “The ebook you asked for.”

 As for emotion, what sorts of tools can you use to tap into the reader’s emotions and make them want to open your emails?
-Here are a few of the most tried and true:
+Here are a few of the most tried and tested:

 Curiosity: Give them an itch they can only scratch by opening the email.